matt2m/joda-time-hibernate/README.txt

-Joda-Time Contributions area - Hibernate support
+Joda-Time Contributions area - Hibernate support - TEST!
 ================================================
 Joda-Time is a date and time library that vastly improves on the JDK.
 This separate project provides Hibernate database persistence support.